joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_03a-Manage_Azure_Resources_by_Using_the_Azure_Portal.md

 In this lab, we will:

-+ Task 1: Create resource groups and deploy resources to resource groups
++ Task 1: Deploy resources to resource groups
 + Task 2: Move resources between resource groups
 + Task 3: Implement and test resource locks